milos-pujic/cypress-cucumber-e2e-tests/README.md

 # Cypress Cucumber E2E Testing Framework

-Cypress Cucumber E2E Testing Framework project represents a starting point for writing tests in Cypress with Cucumber.</br>
+Cypress Cucumber E2E Testing Framework project represents a starting point for writing tests in Cypress with Cucumber.

 Provided tests are based on examples how to define and use utility functions, explicit wait for some element, usage of **faker** for generating random data and possible solutions for organizing tests using separated files with locators of the elements.

 ## IDE Setup